OzzyCzech/ozzyczech.cz/src/content/docs/DevOps/Command line/git/Backup git repository.md

 ## Restore

-You can difectly clone repository from bundle file:
+You can directly clone repository from bundle file:

 ```shell
 git clone my-super-file.bundle directory